Maisie Williams Will Be Sophie Turner’s Bridesmaid

 They’ve also gushed about each other, and Turner told InStyle that her friendship with Williams made life as a young celebrity much easier.

 “This has been amazing and hard,” she said.
-“To have someone who understands what you’re going through, who’s the same age, who came from pretty much the same background—that is so rare.
+“To have someone who understands what you’re going through, who’s the same age, who came from pretty much the same background — that is so rare.
 And we’ve had the same struggles in terms of dealing with body image and puberty and growing up in the public eye.
 But I found my strength in her, and I think she found her strength in me.”